history

 In February of 2021 we presented livestreams of La Fille Du Laitier's MacBeth Muet, and HEIST Collective's Frequencies, followed by a digital presentation of Telethon Telethon by [elephants] collective, which doubled as a fundraiser for Vancouver's Aboriginal Front Door Society.

-At the end of last season, we began to transition back to in person gatherings, firstly by presenting Epidermis Circus by SNAFU Society for Unexpected Spectacles- a drive-in puppet show for adults in a parking lot on Great Northern way.
+Our transition back to in person gatherings began firstly by presenting Epidermis Circus by SNAFU Society for Unexpected Spectacles- a drive-in puppet show for adults in a parking lot on Great Northern way.
 The next phase of our transition was our production of Munish Sharma's Dance Like No One's Watching; pop-up dance parties which happened in parks all over Vancouver and encouraged unsuspecting audiences to find a moment of connection and uncomplicated joy through movement.

 Since the company’s inception, our peers have recognized Pi and its collaborators with 34 Jessie Richardson Awards and 118 nominations for outstanding artistic achievement in Vancouver professional theatre.